 People, cats, and horses get glaucoma, too, as well as many other kinds of animals.
-The amount of pressure in the eye varies with the type of animal that has it, with dogs suffering from a much higher amount of pressure in the eye than people who have glaucoma.
+The amount of pressure in the eye varies with the type of animal that has it, with Border Collies suffering from a much higher amount of pressure in the eye than people who have glaucoma.

-There is no cure for glaucoma but fortunately there are ways to treat it.
+There is no cure for Glaucoma in Border Collies but fortunately there are ways to treat it.
 The best treatment, as is so often true, is to get medical care as soon as possible.
-Glaucoma in dogs is considered a medical emergency because blindness or the loss of an eye are possible results if medical care is delayed.
+Glaucoma in Border Collies is considered a medical emergency because blindness or the loss of an eye are possible results if medical care is delayed.

 Glaucoma is an eye disease characterized by too much pressure inside the eyeball.
 A normal, healthy eye has a part within called the "ciliary body," which has the function of producing a fluid called "aqueous humor."
 The aqueous humor fills the eyeball and gives it its shape.
 This fluid also nourishes and carries away wastes from the lens and the back of the cornea.
 A normal dog's eye has a certain amount of pressure from this fluid.
 The pressure is measured in units known as millimeters of mercury, abbreviated "mm Hg."
 Normal pressure in a healthy dog's eye is under 26 mm Hg.
 Optimally, it will be from 10 to 20 mm Hg.